chef-boneyard/libarchive/README.md

 # libarchive-cookbook

-A library cookbook that provides a custom resource for extracting archive files.
+Resources for extracting archives of all types with Chef

 ## Requirements